-I’m a sucker for unique lodging (remember the time I found a fairy hut and almost froze to death in the Swedish Woods)?
-Well, earlier this year a group of friends and I made the short drive down to Ensenada for a wedding in Valle de Guadalupe, and I discovered these rad eco lofts!
-Encuentro Guadalupe is a unique winery, hotel and restaurant in Mexico’s wine region.
-Because the lofts aren’t suitable for groups, we ended up staying in an Airbnb, however I still toured the hotel for next time.
-When I return to Valle de Guadalupe, I plan to stay here and I’ll publish a review when I do!
-Keep reading for more photos and info about Encuentro Guadalupe .
+As you know, I’m a sucker for unique lodging (remember the time I found a fairy hut and almost froze to death in the Swedish Woods)?
+Earlier this year a group of friends and I made the short drive down to Ensenada for a wedding in Valle de Guadalupe, and I discovered these cool eco lofts at Encuentro Guadalupe.
+Unfortunately, the lofts weren’t ideal for a group, so we ended up staying in an Airbnb this time around.
+However, we still stopped by for a glass of wine because I needed to check out these lofts.

 ENCUENTRO GUADALUPE HOTEL

-Towards the north end of Valle de Guadalupe, 22 eco lofts sit perched on a hill.
+On the north end of the Valle de Guadalupe wine route, 22 eco lofts sit perched on a hill.
 Architect Jorge Gracia designed the lofts to suspend out on the hill as not to disrupt the natural landscape; and from a distance, they look almost extraterrestrial.

-Speaking of the hill..
+And speaking of the hill..
 The eco lofts sit above the winery and restaurant and they are only accessible via hotel shuttle.
-Since there are no phones in the rooms, guests are given a walkie talkie to communicate with the front desk.
-Whenever you need a shuttle, they’ll send it.
+Since there are no phones in the rooms, guests are given a walkie talkie to communicate with the front desk, and whenever you need a shuttle, they’ll send one up for you.

-Fun Fact: Every room in Encuentro Guadalupe is white except for #13, which is all black.
+Fun Fact: Every room in Encuentro Guadalupe is decorated in white except for #13, which is all black.

 ENCUENTRO GUADALUPE WINE TASTING & RESTAURANT

-If you’re not a guest at the hotel, you cannot visit the lofts but you can still check out the winery and restaurant.
+If you’re not a guest at the hotel you unfortunately cannot visit the lofts, but you can still check out their winery and restaurant.
 Encuentro Guadalupe has their own garden and many of the dishes on the menu are either grown on site or sourced from local farms.

 Disclaimer: This is not a sponsored post.
-I contacted the hotel for a tour.
-Some of the links are affiliate links which means if you make a purchase, I receive a small commission (at no added cost to you), which helps me to maintain my site 🙂
+Some of the links are affiliate links which means if you make a purchase, I receive a small commission (at no added cost to you).